nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1c.
-The new details result in a duplicate Person (i.e. same name, phone number and type)
+The new details result in a duplicate Guest (i.e. same name, phone number and type)
     * 1c1.
-System tells the user the Person already exists
+System tells the user the Guest already exists

       Use case ends.

+**Use Case: UC04 - Update details of Vendor**

+**MSS**
+1. User selects a Vendor to update along with the fields to be updated.
+2. System saves the changes and notifies user of success.

+   Use case ends.

+**Extensions**
+* 1a.
+The input command was invalid (i.e. spelling error, etc.).
+    * 1a1.
+System tells the user the command is unrecognised.

+      Use case ends.

+* 1b.
+The new details are incomplete or invalid.
+    * 1b1.
+System shows an error message and requests the user to re-enter the details.

+      Use case resumes at step 1.

+* 1c.
+The new details result in a duplicate Vendor (i.e. same name, phone number and type)
+    * 1c1.
+System tells the user the Vendor already exists

+      Use case ends.

-**Use Case: UC04 - Delete a Guest**
+**Use Case: UC05 - Delete a Guest**

 **MSS**
 1. User requests to delete a Guest entry.